Modulated Neural ODEs: Experiments

+To investigate the effect of our proposed \textit{dynamics} and \textit{static modulators}, we structure the experiments as follows: First, we investigate the effect of the \textit{dynamics modulator} on classical dynamical systems, namely, sinusoidal wave, predator-prey trajectories and bouncing ball (section \ref{sec:dynamics_mod}), where the parameterisation of the dynamics differs across each trajectory.
+Second, to confirm the utility of the \textit{static modulator} we implement an experiment of rotating MNIST digits (section \ref{sec:static_mod}), where the static content is the digit itself.
+Lastly, we experiment on real data with having both modulator variables present for predicting human walking trajectories (section \ref{sec:real_life}).
+In all experiments, we test whether our framework improves the performance of the base model on generalization to new trajectories and long-horizon forecasting abilities.

-\paragraph{Implementation details} We implement our model in PyTorch \cite{paszke2017automatic}.
-The encoder, decoder, differential function, and invariant encoder network are all jointly optimized with the Adam optimizer \citep{kingma2014adam} with learning rate $0.002$.
-For solving the ODE systems we use \texttt{torchdiffeq} \cite{torchdiffeq} package.
-For more details on hyperparameters, ODE solvers and architecture details, see App.~\ref{app:exp_details}.
+\paragraph{Implementation details} We implement all models in PyTorch \citep{paszke2017automatic}.
+The encoder, decoder, differential function, and modulator prediction networks are all jointly optimized with the Adam optimizer \citep{kingma2014adam}.
+For solving the ODE system we use \texttt{torchdiffeq} \citep{torchdiffeq} package.
+We use the $4$th-order Runge-Kutta numerical solver to compute ODE state solutions (see App.~\ref{ap:add_results} for ablation results for different solvers).
+For the complete details on data generation and training setup, we refer to App.\ref{ap:exp-details}.
+Further, we report the architectures, number of parameters, and details on hyperparameter for each method in App. \ref{app:arch_details} Table \ref{tab:parameters}.

-\paragraph{Compared methods} In all experiments, we compare standard neural ODE (NODE, \citet{chen2018neural}) with our frameworks: \textit{(a)} \textsc{INODE} - adding time-invariant variables, and \textit{(b)} \textsc{SINODE} - adding time-invariant variables and an additional SSL training objective.
-We use the same network architectures for all compared models to isolate the effects of time-invariant representation and SSL objective.
-We do not compare against augmented neural ODEs \citep{dupont2019augmented}, as they present their methodology in the context of density estimation and classification.
-Furthermore, the predictions of another similar work by \citet{norcliffe2021neural} have fallen back to the prior; hence, we did not include any results in this version.

-\paragraph{Comparison goals} In all experiments, we aim to demonstrate whether time-invariant variables improve \textit{(i)} generalization to new test sequences that follow different content variables $\bc$ and dynamics modulators $\m$, and \textit{(ii)} extrapolation to longer time horizons.
-In particular, the sinusoidal, Lotka-Volterra, and bouncing balls datasets are used to confirm the utility of \emph{dynamics modulators}, while the rotating MNIST dataset is used to verify the advantage of the \emph{content variables}.

-Note that during training, all models use the first $T_{in}$ observations as input to encode the latent initial states $\x^{(n)}_0$.
-In addition, our framework uses $T_{inv}$ observations to extract the time-invariant variables $\bc$ and $\m$.
-For a fair comparison with NODE, we ensure that all models use the same number of data points to extract latent variables, and also the latent dimensionalities match.
-We test the extrapolation performance by comparing the mean squared errors (MSE) over time horizons that exceed the training length $N_t$.

-\paragraph{Reported metrics} In order to evaluate the performance of our framework, we report the test MSE at different sequence lengths (time-horizons), empirically compare the reconstructed sequences, as well as investigate the latent space learned by the models.